The BSA (@britsoci) is social media friendly and encourages Live tweeting at events. Download our Live Tweeting guide.

 A. In most circumstances your abstract acceptance and your conference booking confirmation will be sufficient for visa applications.

-As a matter of course the British Sociological Association will issue acceptance letters to people presenting papers at BSA events as well as letters of acknowledgment or receipts for event booking payments.
+As a matter of course the British Sociological Association will issue acceptance letters to people presenting papers at BSA events as well as letters of acknowledgement or receipts for event booking payments.
 The Association does not normally issue letters of invitation to delegates attending events.
-However the Executive Management Team will consider individual requests for letters of support for either entry or exit visas where there are difficulties, on a case-by-case basis.
-Requests should be directed to the Chief Executive in the first instance and will go to the Executive Management Team for consideration.
+However, the Board of Trustees will consider individual requests for letters of support for either entry or exit visas where there are difficulties, on a case-by-case basis.
+Requests should be directed to the Chief Executive in the first instance and will go to the Board of Trustees for consideration.
 Decisions will be communicated as quickly as possible to the individual concerned.